Focus-On-Agency/shopify-component/README.md

 ## Description

-This repo contains a standalone component for Shopify.
-This are a simple component that can be used in any Shopify project.
+This repo contains a standalone components for Shopify.
+This are a simple components that can be used in any Shopify project.

 ## Installation